ensemblesaw/ensembles-app/data/Styles/README.md

 ### Rosegarden
 All the styles made by me were made in Rosegarden Midi Editor.
 In the `data/RoseGardenDevices` folder you will find the Ensembles device definition.
 In the `Styles` folder you will find a template style to get started, though you may need to place the markers manually.
-You can download *EnsemblesGM.sf2* soundfont archive from https://gitlab.com/SubhadeepJasu/ensemblesgmsoundfont, if you want to use any other midi editor or DAW.
+Start Ensembles with a `--raw` option to enable Ensembles to process raw MIDI signals.
+Enable MIDI Input in Ensembles, notice the list of MIDI devices don't appear, which means it will process raw input from any source what so ever.
+You can then select Ensembles as the MIDI output devie in Rosegarden.
+You can download *EnsemblesGM.sf2* soundfont archive from https://gitlab.com/SubhadeepJasu/ensemblesgmsoundfont.
+You can also use any other midi editor or DAW of your preference.

 ### Conclusion